Bitcoin bookkeeping for enterprise business

 As mentioned above, this can be both time-consuming and prone to human error.

-An easier option is to use a specific digital assets treasury operations platform to create automated journal reports.
+An easier option is to use a specific Bitcoin treasury operations platform to create automated journal reports and perform other bookkeeping functions.

 To find out more, read our article What does a Bitcoin journal entry look like?